antononcube/Python-packages/ExampleDatasets/docs/ExampleDatasets-Python-package.md

-# ExampleDatasets Python package

-Python package for (obtaining) example datasets.
+Raku package for (obtaining) example datasets.

 Currently, this repository contains only [datasets metadata](./resources/dfRdatasets.csv).
 The datasets are downloaded from